-Yeast infections are very common during pregnancy.
-In fact, they are more common among expectant mothers than any other point in a woman’s life.
+Yeast infections are common during pregnancy.
 Many women develop yeast infections at the end of their second or during their third trimester.
-In most cases, yeast infections do not cause harm to the mother or the baby.
+Except in the case of severe immune problems like HIV, yeast infections do not cause harm to a pregnancy.

-Many women want to know if they can be sexual active while a yeast infection is present.
-While yeast infections are not often sexually transmitted, the possibility of sexual transmission depends on the cause of the yeast infection.
-It is always best to avoid sexual contact while the yeast infection is present unless otherwise stated by a doctor or midwife.
+Many women want to know if they can be sexually active while a yeast infection is present.
+While yeast infections are not often sexually transmitted, the vagina is inflamed and raw-feeling during an infection.

 Symptoms of a Yeast Infection during Pregnancy